 How to Join a Club

 Once you find a club that interests you, be sure to listen to the morning announcements for information on when and where groups will be meeting.
-Also make sure to get information on club day, or contact the sponsor directly.
+Also, make sure to get information on club day, or contact the sponsor directly.
+Brochures can be found in the Book Store located in the Administrative Building.

 How to Start a Club

-Ask a teacher to be an advisor for the club and then get the new club packet from Mrs. Dean in the front office.
-All completed paperwork should be turned in to Mr. Coughanour.
+Ask a teacher to be an advisor for the club, then get the new club packet from the Book Store.
+All completed paperwork should be turned in to Mr. Gardner.

 LHS Club List